Accessibility and Serving Persons with Disabilities

 If a person with a disability asks for a document in a different format, we may want to discuss what options they have available to them and then agree on the format we will provide.

-Should you wish to receive any of our related or publicly available documents in an alternative format, please contact us via any of the optional communication methods outlined earlier.
+Should you wish to receive any of our related or publicly available documents in an alternative format, please contact us at any of the communication methods outlined earlier.

 The AODA uses the Ontario Human Rights Code definition of disability.
 It includes disabilities of different severity, visible as well as non-visible disabilities and disabilities of which the effects may come and go.
 It also includes sensory disabilities (e.g., hearing and vision), learning disabilities and physical disabilities.